prune998/certmerge-operator/README.md

   name: test-cert-merge
   namespace: default
 ```

 ### Selector

 The selector is a list of LabelSelectors (matchLabels only).
 All labels are evaluated as a boolean AND.
 ex :

 1. get all `dev` secrets that are managed by `certmerge` in namespace `default`:

-    ```
+    ```yaml
       selector:
         - labelselector:
             matchLabels: